kiennd/zcash-infra/README.md

 An updated README will be provided to deploy more efficiently on different cloud providers and bare metal servers.

+The endgoal of this repository is to maintain an easy-to-deploy Zcash infrastructure using docker-compose and rely on Makefile targets.
+A setup using [cloud-init](https://cloudinit.readthedocs.io/en/latest/) is being developed to be used on different kind of servers, and get a "one-click" deployment.

 ## Table of Contents

 - [Environment Configuration](#environment-configuration)